cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 #### Gather Return Types

 === "C++"
-    The `Gather` functions return the CakeMix exclusive order type [TCakeMixOrderGather](#tcakemixordergather).
-This is a template type, and CakeMix uses the template aliases `FCakeMixOrderGatherFiles` for file gathering operations and `FCakeMixOrderGatherSubdirs` for subdir gathering operations.
+    The `Gather` functions return the CakeMix exclusive order type [TCakeMixBatch](#tcakemixbatch).

 === "Blueprint"
 	Regardless as to which Gather function we use, the return types will follow a similar form.
-We get a bool that indicates whether or not the gather operation successfully completed, an [ECakeOutcomeDirWork](../core-api/special-types/outcomes.md) that indicates the gather operation outcome, and an array that contains all gathered elements.
+We get a bool that indicates whether or not the gather operation successfully completed, an {{ link_outcomes('ECakeOutcomeDirWork', 'ecakeoutcomedirwork') }} that indicates outcome of the gather operation, and an array that contains all gathered elements.

     {{ bp_img_cakemix('Gather Return Type Example') }}